Our solutions for material characterization

 • Monitor in real-time the evolution of the chocolate during storage

-On the other hand, many soft drinks are made from concentrated emulsions, which are diluted in aqueous solutions in order to simplify the production and reduce the supply chain cost as much as possible.
-However, here again colloidal instabilities arise and need to be controlled in order to ensure good quality products.
+On the other hand, many soft drinks are made from concentrated emulsions, which are diluted in aqueous solutions in order to simplify production and reduce the supply chain cost as much as possible.
+However, here again, colloidal instabilities arise and need to be controlled in order to ensure good quality products.

 TURBISCAN analyzes any kind of destabilization (sedimentation, creaming, coalescence, aggregation) on any kind of food products such as:

 • Dairy product: Quantify and detect characteristic destabilization of milk-based products: droplet size variation, creaming of fat globules, sedimentation of calcium or chocolate particles.

 • Flavor emulsion: Kinetics of coalescence and flocculation without diluting the sample.

 • Soft drink: Detection of ring formation, color change, pulp/sugar/protein sedimentation.

 • Dessert: Detect destabilization phenomena of cream, dessert foam, ice cream.